tophergates/bdx_inc_projects/12-quiz-app/README.md

->The technology stack that you are allowed to use for this project is: HTML, CSS, and JavaScript.

 # BUILD A QUIZ APPLICATION
 Your challenge, should you choose to accept it, is to build a quiz application which meets the following specifications: